elastic/apm-pipeline-library/vars/README.md

 Wrap the junit built-in step to send OpenTelemetry traces for the test reports that are going to be populated later on, using the https://github.com/mdelapenya/junit2otel library.

+1. If the REPO variable is set, but the OTEL_SERVICE_NAME is not, then REPO will be used as service name.
+2. If the REPO variable is set, but the JUNIT_OTEL_TRACE_NAME is not, then REPO will be used as trace name.
+3. If the JUNIT_OTEL_SERVICE_VERSION is not set, then it will use, in this particular order: pull-request ID, tag name and branch name.

 ```

     pipeline {